alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 There are additional rules if your medicine is [coated in or contains animal products](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-food-and-agricultural-products.html#meat-dairy-animal-products) like gelatine.

+[Question for food/agri SME: is the line above accurate?
+To which countries does this apply?]

 ###Export certificates for medicines for humans
 {:#human-medicines}